podipo/skellago/README.md

 # Technologies

-The Skella back end compiles [go](http://golang.org/) code to produce a web server running in a [Docker](https://www.docker.com) container.
-The default production environment is [CoreOS](https://coreos.com/) running in an [CloudFormation](https://aws.amazon.com/cloudformation/) stack on [AWS](http://aws.amazon.com/), but the docker images are portable to other environments.
+The Skella back end compiles [go](http://golang.org/) code to produce a web server binary.

 The Skella back end is designed to produce fantastic web APIs at great speed.
 It does not handle the user experience side of things other than to serve up static files.
 You will want to use one of the many [excellent front end toolkits](https://github.com/podipo/skella/) to produce your HTML, Javascript, and CSS, which the skella back end will then happily serve.